 In order to properly incentivise the detection of theft, the potential cost to each party must be at least the cost of providing a Revenue Protection Service.
-Although this cost may differ slightly from party to party depending on their portfolio, we propose that the overall value of the scheme is $\pounds 8.74m^4$ plus Network Owner and xoserve costs (to be confirmed in the ROM) per annum.
+Although we recognise that this cost may differ slightly from party to party depending on their portfolio (for example, resolving theft on larger NDM sites may be more costly than on smaller sites due to the nature of the meter work), we propose that the overall value of the scheme is £10.062m3.